 What is the Central Registry?

 The Central Registry at registry.cue.works is currently in alpha testing, and will be a well-known place for schemas for well-known services and projects.
 We will share more details about the Central Registry in the future.
-For now, we are looking to get early feedback - please come and discuss it in the #modules Slack channel.
+For now, we are looking to get early feedback - please come and discuss it in the #modules channel on Slack or on Discord.

 Why do I need to run cue mod fix?